 The outside of gutters is easy to wash off periodically with a garden hose and a pressure attachment.
 This will remove loose buildup and other stains like bird droppings.
 You can also use a bucket of mild, soapy water to scrub off any more stubborn stains with a soft nylon scrub brush.
 Never use harsh cleaners on your gutters.

 Rinsing off your gutters every few months will also give you a chance to inspect them for gutter problems like bird nests, leaves, and other debris.
-Removing this kind of debris once a month can save you a lot of time when it comes to gutter cleaning twice a year.
+Removing this kind of debris once a month can save you a lot of time when it comes to cleaning your gutter twice a year.

 What is Ladderless Gutter Cleaning?